 So, as a small review before you all start your final examination, I will be giving you a brief recap of what we have covered in each lesson this year.
 This review in no way covers everything that you will need to know for the final, just the general topics.
-You are still responsible for all the information in all of the lessons.
+You are still responsible for all of the information in all of the lessons.
 If that is understood, let’s get started!

 Lesson One was your basic introduction to transfiguration.
 We defined transfiguration as “the alteration of objects in our physical world” and described how it is one of the more scientific branches of magic.
-We also described the Transformation Formula and its variables, including the difficulty, wand power, concentration, viciousness, weight, and the unknown variable, and concluded the lesson discussing the dangers that come with transfiguration.
+We also described the Transformation Formula and its variables, including the difficulty, wand power, concentration, viciousness, mass, and unknown variable, and concluded the lesson discussing the dangers that come with transfiguration.